YOzaz/Laravel-SwiftMailer/README.md

 ### Auto-reset

-Package resets SMTP adapter every time when email is sent (except first call, before SMTP transport is started).
+Package starts, stops or resets SMTP adapter every time when email is sent.
 You can manipulate this through special helper functions:

 ```php
 // disable auto reset